History of Nintendo: Pokémon franchise

 Pokémon Red and Blue sold millions of copies worldwide.
-It was the beginning of a prolific series of Pokémon games, which soon became one part of an extensive media franchise.
+It began a prolific series of Pokémon games, which became one part of an extensive media franchise.
 Red and Green were adapted into an anime TV series, which premiered in Japan in 1997 and later syndicated in other countries.
 In 1998, the Pokémon Center franchise of international Pokémon-themed retail stores started with the opening of Pokémon Center Tokyo, and Pokémon: The First Movie, a film based on the anime series, debuted in Japanese theaters.
 In 1999, the Pokémon Trading Card Game franchise was launched.
 In 2000, The Pokémon Center Company, the Japanese business which managed the retail franchise, rebranded as The Pokémon Company, which began managing the media franchise's branding and merchandise within Japan.
 In 2001, Pokémon USA, Inc. was founded as an American branch of The Pokémon Company; it eventually became The Pokémon Company International, to manage branding and merchandise everywhere but Japan.

-Decades after Red and Blue, Pokémon has continued to be a cultural phenomenon around the world, but its popularity in the late 1990s was so strong as to be dubbed "Pokémania" by some writers.
-A 1999 article for Time magazine described the sensation as such:
+Pokémon continues to be a worldwide cultural phenomenon, but its popularity in the 1990s was so strong as to be dubbed "Pokémania" by some writers.
+Time magazine described the sensation as such:

-"[It] may be [hard to survive] the relentlessness of Pokemania, a multimedia and interactive barrage like no other before it, with children mesmerized into cataloging a menagerie of multiplicative monsters, with trading cards linked to games linked to television shows linked to toys linked to websites linked to candy linked back to where you started--a pestilential Ponzi scheme. [...].
+"[It] may be [hard to survive] the relentlessness of Pokemania [sic], a multimedia and interactive barrage like no other before it, with children mesmerized into cataloging a menagerie of multiplicative monsters, with trading cards linked to games linked to television shows linked to toys linked to websites linked to candy linked back to where you started--a pestilential Ponzi scheme. [...]
 Smelling profits, America's conglomerates have pokeyed up to cash in."